Protocol of Sèvres

-The Protocol of Sèvres (French, Protocole de Sèvres) was a secret agreement reached between the governments of Israel, France and the United Kingdom during discussions held between 22 and 24 October 1956 at Sèvres, France.
+The Protocol of Sèvres (French, Protocole de Sèvres) was a secret agreement reached between the governments of Israel, France, and the United Kingdom during discussions held between 22 and 24 October 1956 in Sèvres, France.
 The protocol concerns their joint political and military collusion to topple the Egyptian leader Colonel Gamal Abdel Nasser, by invading and occupying the Suez Canal zone in response to President Nasser's nationalization of the Suez Canal on 26 July.
 The planning for and the agreements contained in the protocol began the Suez Crisis on 29 October 1956.

 Sèvres meeting

-On 22 October 1956, Prime Minister of Israel David Ben-Gurion, Director General of the Ministry of Defense Shimon Peres and Chief of Staff of the Israel Defense Forces Moshe Dayan secretly travelled from Israel to an isolated house in Sèvres to meet the French Minister of Defence Maurice Bourgès-Maunoury, Minister of Foreign Affairs Christian Pineau and Chief of Staff of the French Armed Forces General Maurice Challe, and British Foreign Secretary Selwyn Lloyd and his assistant Sir Patrick Dean.
+On 22 October 1956, Israeli Prime Minister David Ben-Gurion, Director General of the Ministry of Defense Shimon Peres, and Chief of Staff of the Israel Defense Forces Moshe Dayan secretly travelled from Israel to an isolated house in Sèvres to meet with the French Minister of Defence Maurice Bourgès-Maunoury, Minister of Foreign Affairs Christian Pineau, and Chief of Staff of the French Armed Forces General Maurice Challe, and British Foreign Secretary Selwyn Lloyd and his assistant Sir Patrick Dean.

 Together, they and their aides secretly planned a two-step invasion of Egypt, including the cover story.
-First Israel would attack Egypt in the Sinai, and then Britain and France would invade on the pretext of "separating the combatants" and protecting the canal, under the terms of the 1954 Anglo-Egyptian agreement to withdraw all British forces from Egypt.
-One of the most painstaking aspects was formulating a plan both Britain and Israel could agree on.
-The Israelis distrusted the British but, as the French were not prepared to act without their British allies, they were forced to deal with them.
+Israel would first attack Egypt in the Sinai, and Britain and France would then invade on the pretext of "separating the combatants" and protecting the canal under the terms of a 1954 Anglo-Egyptian agreement to withdraw all British forces from Egypt.
+One of the most painstaking aspects was formulating a plan to which both Britain and Israel could agree.
+The Israelis distrusted the British, but the French were not prepared to act without their British allies and so Israel was forced to deal with Britain.
 The British maintained strong links with a number of Arab countries and did not want any involvement with Israel that might damage them.

 After 48 hours of negotiations and compromise, the seven-point agreement was signed by Ben-Gurion, Pineau and Dean.
-At the insistence of the Israeli diplomats, wanting to prevent being abandoned in the middle of the invasion, each group left Sèvres with a signed copy, written in French.
+At the insistence of the Israeli diplomats, who wanted to prevent being abandoned in the middle of the invasion, each group left Sèvres with a signed copy, written in French.

-Although not part of the protocol, the occasion allowed Israel to secure French commitment to constructing the Negev Nuclear Research Center and the supply of natural uranium for it.
+Although they were not part of the protocol, the occasion allowed Israel to secure French commitments to constructing the Negev Nuclear Research Center and to supplying natural uranium.